Lets Discuss Your Case

 You also want a lawyer who will be sensitive to your situation, communicate candidly with you, and keep you apprised of all developments.
 Having confidence in your attorney will give you peace of mind throughout the process, which can be quite lengthy.

-Ken M. Frankel P.A. represents clients injured in construction accidents in Broward County and throughout South Florida.
+Law Office of Ken M. Frankel, P.A, represents clients injured in construction accidents in Broward County and throughout South Florida.
 To schedule a free consultation, Call Us Today: 954-784-0800 or contact our office online.
 We are conveniently located at 71 Northeast 27th Avenue, easily accessible from Rt.
 1 and East Atlantic Blvd.
 If your injuries prevent you from visiting our office, we can come to your home or hospital room.

 Law Offices of Ken M. Frankel, PA